mihirkumarmistry/machine-learning-practice/README.md

-# ml-kick-start
+# machine-learning-practice
-Starting my journey of Machine Learning with the a Classifying Iris Species example.
+I am starting my journey in Machine Learning with the example of classifying iris species.